chinmaynema/chinmaynema.github.io/_posts/2020-01-21-Alleppey-Varkala.md

 -	We left late evening for Kochi, unable to do anything besides sleeping on the way
 -	A couple of hours of sleep at an Oyo hotel and we were off to the airport, bringing the escapade to an end

-## Major Expenses
--	Flight: Rs.
-5,000 (per person)
--	Travel by Cab: Rs.
-12,000 (for an SUV for 3 days)
--	Houseboat: Rs.
-18,000 (6 people)
--	Zostel: Rs.
-700 / person / night
--	Food and drinks

 ## Other Things To Do (that we didn’t)

 Alleppey: